-Not waiting to feel motivated to do the things you need to do is what ultimately separates people who are stuck forever from people who actually get out of the rut.
+Not waiting to feel motivated to do the things you need to do ultimately separates people who are stuck forever from those who actually get out of the rut.

 Motivation’s great; it’s awesome to feel inspired.
 But taking action only when you feel motivated is a recipe for failure.